paul-hammant/tbd/content/5-min-overview/index.md

 Problematic 'distance' has a few tangible examples:

 * Late merges of development that happened more than a couple of days ago.
-  * Difficult merges in particularly
+  * Difficult merges in particular
 * A breaking build that lowers development team throughput, and diverts resources while it is being fixed

 # References elsewhere